GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-09-26 01:47:42 IST
+This content is dynamically generated in Indian Time (IST): 2024-09-26 02:00:40 IST

 Current Weather in Coimbatore:
-Temperature: 22.62 °C
+Temperature: 23.88 °C
-Condition: overcast clouds
+Condition: mist